lowleveldesign/debug-recipes/guides/diagnosing-dotnet-apps.md

 CLR Thread 0x3 is waiting at System.Threading.Monitor.Enter(System.Object, Boolean ByRef)(+0x17 Native)
 ```

 When debugging locks in code that is using tasks it is often necessary to examine execution contexts assigned to the running threads.
 I prepared a simple script which lists threads with their execution contexts.
-You only need (as in previous script) find the MT of the `Thread` class in your appdomain, eg.
+You only need (as in previous script) to find the MT of the Thread class in your appdomain, e.g.

 ```
 0:036> !Name2EE mscorlib.dll System.Threading.Thread